eea/wise.msfd/README.rst

 - Art10 2012 italy D6: report table almost empty, report xml has data.
 The implementation is wrong?
 - Art10 2012 Italy D6, D8: how to get threshold value from Art9 when indicators do not match ex.
 6.1(art9) vs 6.1.2(art10), 8.1 vs 8.1.1
 - Art10 2012 Latvia: description (from db) for indicators '5.1.1-indicator 5.1A' etc is not in the excel, are these needed?
-- Better D1.x differentiation for 2012 reports
+- Better D1.x differentiation for 2012 reports (done)
-- Always get the proper criterion title in report listings
+- Always get the proper criterion title in report listings (done)

 Immediate TODOs for the MSFD Search engine
 ------------------------------------------